Would I Lie to You - everything you need to know

 What’s going to happen?

-Guests Tom Allen, Geoff Norcott, Vicki Pepperdine and Esme Young join team captains Mack and Mitchell to cover the truth from their rivals.
-This is what Radio Times’s writer David Butcher had to say about it:
+Guests Jo Brand, Simon Day, Kiri Pritchard-McClean and Hening Wehn join team captains Mack and Mitchell to cover the truth from their rivals.
+This is what Radio Times‘s writer David Butcher had to say about it:

-“One way to guess which claims are true on this show is to make an instant decision.
-You follow your gut instinct the moment the celebrity reads from the card and stick with that – before they throw you off the scent.
-Mind you, I tried that approach on this episode and it worked about half the time, so you may as well toss a coin.
+Tonight, the show gets self-referential.
+When silent guest Christina comes on for the “This Is My” round, David Mitchell tells the opposing team: “This is Christina.
+When my list of implausible things that have happened to me that I can use on Would I Lie to You?? blew away, she returned it to me.”
+It’s enjoyable watching Mitchell try to keep that claim afloat, and Lee Mack gets another tall tale to tell, about a mnemonic he uses to make sure he has packed everything for his holidays (lipstick, mostly, it turns out).

-Geoff Norcott is on David Mitchell’s team peddling a story about a car crash he once had because he was driving with his legs crossed.
-And Mitchell himself claims he got drunk and ordered a Latin phrasebook over the internet.
-Good luck deciding which to believe.
-Also, Lee Mack tells a mad story about an incident in a safari park that nobody believes for a moment.”
+Simon Day, Henning Wehn, Kiri Pritchard-McLean and Jo Brand make up the teams and Rob Brydon does some terrible beat-boxing.
+His rapping is even worse.